The Best Foolproof White Sourdough Bread Recipe

 Bulk fermentation begins as soon as the sourdough starter is added to the dough, not after the last set of stretch of folds (it’s a common misunderstanding).

-Properly fermented dough is puffy, jiggles a little when shaken, is domed or has slightly rounded edges where the dough ball touches the sides of the bowl, it’s not sticky, and has lots of bubbles around the sides and bottom of the bowl.
+Properly fermented dough is puffy, jiggles like Jell-O when shaken, is domed or has slightly rounded edges where the dough ball touches the sides of the bowl, and has lots of bubbles around the sides and bottom of the bowl.

 bulk fermentation finished